What is early intervention?

-Some areas have long waiting lists for Early Intervention services so we recommend that you contact the Intake Worker at Specialist Children's Services as soon as possible to put your name down for a service in your area (see list of numbers below).
+There may be long waiting lists for services in your area so we recommend contacting the Intake Worker at Specialist Children's Services as soon as possible to register your child.